gohugoio/hugo/docs/content/templates/blocks.md

 weight: 80
 ---

 Go 1.6 includes a powerful new keyword, `block`.
-This construct allows you to define the outer shell of your pages one ore more master template(s), filling in or overriding portions as necessary.
+This construct allows you to define the outer shell of your pages one or more master template(s), filling in or overriding portions as necessary.

 ## Base template lookup
 This is the order Hugo searches for a base template: